 The first thing that you need to do is to create a branch of the repository that you want to remove code.
 Quite helpful to do this removal are grey colors in methods or attributes in Intellij.
 If there’s a method that is not used the IDE warns you with this color and encourages you to take some action on that.

 There’s an option also in Intellij that allows you to inspect your code.
 You have to go to Analyze > Inspect Code

 With this option, you can find code smells, warnings, potential bugs that you can have in your code and that you should be aware of.
-Some of them you will have to fix it, some code will be elegible to be removed and some other will be necessary to refactor.
+Some of them you will have to fix, some code will be eligible to be removed and some others will be necessary to refactor.

-In this post, we have talked about my favorite kind of pull request because, this way we reduce the number of lines of code without decreasing the value of your product/service, we have fewer bugs and we have more time to do other things because the time of maintenance is lower.
+In this post, we have talked about the importance of removing code, this way we reduce the number of lines of code without decreasing the functionality of our product/service, which will lead to fewer bugs and we will have more time to do other things because the time of maintenance is lower.